 Researchers have found that RBD is linked to an increased risk of developing Parkinson’s disease later in life.

 Recently, researchers from Aarhus University in Denmark set out to investigate this interaction in more detail.
 Of particular interest to the researchers was the role of neuroinflammation.
-Their findings are published this week in The Lancet Neurology.
+Their findings are published this week in

 Parkinson’s disease is caused by the death of dopamine-producing neurons in a part of the striatum called the substantia nigra.
 As dopamine levels are slowly reduced, the characteristic motor symptoms of Parkinson’s disease appear, including rigid muscles, tremor, slow movement, and changes in speech.